wp-staging/wp-staging-cli-releases/README.md

 To run wpstg-extractor, use the following command:

 ```
-wpstg-extractor <backupfile.wpstg> [options]
+wpstg-extractor [options] <backupfile.wpstg>
 ```

 ### Arguments
-- `<backupfile.wpstg>`: Path to the WP Staging Pro backup file that will be processed.
-This argument is mandatory.
+- `<backupfile.wpstg>  - Path to the WP Staging backup file that will be processed.
+This argument is mandatory.`

 ### Options
 ```